 To start with, you get an overflow for your cauldron.
-Though I have only seen one person get to the end of the cauldron track, certain new ingredients do make this more attainable, so the new addition is a little side pot to keep putting ingredients in – cherry bombs still blow it up and ingredient effects no longer count, but you can score half the combined total of the pot at the end of the round.
+Though I have only seen one person get to the end of the cauldron track, certain new ingredients do make this more attainable, so the new addition is a little side pot to keep putting ingredients in.
+Cherry bombs still blow it up, and ingredient effects no longer count, but you can score half the combined total of the pot at the end of the round.
 How to get there?
 Well, remember (if you’ve played it) how pumpkins are a bit lame (but useful)?
-How would you like a pumpkin that moves you on SIX spaces?
+How would you like a pumpkin that moves you SIX spaces?
 They cost, of course, but this kind of big score counter makes ‘one more draw’ all the more tempting and utter failure all the more bitter.
 Perfect.

-The other new ingredient is Loco Weed and I’m not too sure of it – it’s moves depend on previously laid ingredients, which is actually pretty good, but as it’s a new ingredient, it’s playing catch up with all the myriad variations of the other ingredients – and there are already six different ways of playing the ingredients, to which The Herb Witches adds another two (including a new way of playing black moths).
+The other new ingredient is Loco Weed and I’m not too sure of it.
+Its moves depend on previously laid ingredients, which is actually pretty good.
+But as it’s a new ingredient, it’s playing catch up with all the myriad variations of the other ingredients – and there are already six different ways of playing the ingredients, to which The Herb Witches adds even more.
 Loco Weed only has two variations, so I guess it feels a little bit lightweight compared.
 Time will tell.

 Final Thoughts on The Herb Witches Expansion

 The bottom line is this; is The Herb Witches expansion worth parting with your cash for?
 Look, if you’ve got this far, you’re probably looking for justification to press that button rather than reasoned argument so… go ahead.
 The extra player and SUPER-PUMPKINS make it worth that alone.